ad-si/cai/readme.md

                  - Ollama Llama 3
                  - Llamafile
-  changelog  Generate a changelog starting from a given commit using OpenAI's GPT-4o bash       Use Bash development as the prompt context c          Use C development as the prompt context cpp        Use C++ development as the prompt context
+  changelog  Generate a changelog starting from a given commit using OpenAI's GPT-4o rename     Analyze and rename a file with timestamp and description bash       Use Bash development as the prompt context c          Use C development as the prompt context cpp        Use C++ development as the prompt context